system76/docs/content/yubikey-login.md

 ## Debugging and Testing your PAM configuration

-You will want to keep a root terminal logged in while setting this up to make sure you can back out any changes that do not allow you to login.
+You will want to keep a root terminal logged in while setting this up to make sure you can reverse any changes that do not allow you to login.
 In the initial setup, the parameters to setup libpam-yubico included debug message.
 "Sudo" on the command line will now show debug output when run.

 With the Yubikey plugged into the system simulate a login with the following commands:

     support@pop-os:~$ sudo -s
     [snip lots of logging]
     [sudo] password for support:
     root@pop-os:/home/support#

 Test you setup if you are changing the "sufficient" setting to "required" before removing the "debug" setting.
 Use new terminal windows to simulate a login both with your Yubikey attached and out of the system.
 In "required" mode, you should not be able to finish a login with the Yubikey not plugged into your system.